Xuhpclab/drcctprof-docs/source/apis.rst

 Initializing DrCCTProf
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This step is to initialize DrCCTProf and register the custom instrumentation functions to monitor all or a subset of instructions:
+This step is to initialize DrCCTProf and register instrumentation functions to monitor all or a subset of instructions:

 -------------------
 drcctlib_init()